lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Guidelines for contributors
 ==================================

 Interested in helping write the code behind the Lookit platform?
 Thanks for supporting open source science!

-The Lookit project has three different code repos.
-The content of this page applies to all of the repos: ``lookit-api`` (Lookit site), ``ember-lookit-frameplayer`` (system for displaying experiments), and ``exp-addons`` (specific frames, subrepo of ember-lookit-frameplayer).
+The content of this page applies to all four Lookit repos: ``lookit-api`` (Lookit site), ``ember-lookit-frameplayer`` (system for displaying experiments), ``exp-addons`` (specific frames, subrepo of ember-lookit-frameplayer), and  ``current-docs`` (specific frames, subrepo of ember-lookit-frameplayer).

 This page describes the process any would-be contributor should plan to use.
 We have included some beginner-friendly details in case you are new to open source projects.